HW2: Query Rewriting with PRF

 4. Submission Instructions

 Create a .zip file that contains your software, following the same requirements used for interim software submissions.
-Name your report yourAndrewID-HW2-Report.pdf and place it in the same zip file directory that contains your software (e.g., the directory that contains QryEval.java).
+Name your report yourAndrewID-HW2-Report.pdf and place it in the same directory that contains your software (e.g., the directory that contains QryEval.java).

 Submit your homework by checking the "Final Submission" box in the homework testing service.
 We will run a complete set of tests on your software, so you do not need to select tests to run.
 If you make several final submissions, we will grade your last submission.